 This dermatologist-trusted brand has a sunscreen that'll quickly blend into your skin without leaving behind any residue.
 Full of healthy ingredients that signify a good sunscreen, this lightweight lotion is completely translucent, making it an ideal option for all complexions.

 This is a totally invisible, nontoxic sunscreen that acts a primer and moisturizer in one.
 It has a gripping consistency, so it's perfect to apply right before makeup so you can achieve that second-skin finish.

 This silky formula seeps right into the skin has a clear consistency that goes on sheer.
 With its SPF 50 and sun-protection technology, it can withstand the toughest heat.
 So if you have a long day outdoors ahead of you, keep this one in reach.

-Rest assured that the internet has spoken and dermatologists have confirmed these are the absolute best sheer sunscreens on the market.
+Rest assured that the Internet has spoken and dermatologists have confirmed that these are the absolute best sheer sunscreens on the market.